-Activities Sports & Athletics Equitable Stroke Control in Golf and Maximum Scores Per Hole Share PINTEREST Email Print Jordan Siemens / Getty Images Sports & Athletics Golf Basics History Gear Golf Courses Famous Golfers Golf Tournaments Baseball Basketball Bicycling Billiards Bodybuilding Bowling Boxing Car Racing Cheerleading Extreme Sports Football Gymnastics Ice Hockey Martial Arts Professional Wrestling Skateboarding Skating Paintball Soccer Swimming & Diving Table Tennis Tennis Track & Field Volleyball Other Activities Learn More By Brent Kelley Brent Kelley is an award-winning sports journalist and golf expert with over 30 years in print and online journalism.
+Activities Sports & Athletics Equitable Stroke Control in Golf and Maximum Scores Per Hole Share PINTEREST Email Print Jordan Siemens / Getty Images Sports & Athletics Golf Basics History Gear Golf Courses Famous Golfers Golf Tournaments Baseball Bicycling Billiards Bodybuilding Bowling Boxing Car Racing Cheerleading Extreme Sports Football Gymnastics Ice Hockey Martial Arts Professional Wrestling Skateboarding Skating Paintball Soccer Swimming & Diving Table Tennis Tennis Track & Field Volleyball Other Activities Learn More By Brent Kelley Brent Kelley Brent Kelley is an award-winning sports journalist and golf expert with over 30 years in print and online journalism.
 Learn about our Editorial Process Updated on 11/04/19 Is there a maximum score that golfers should take for any given hole during a round of golf?
 Yes—if the golfer has a USGA handicap index, and if the golfer is playing a round that he or she will turn in for handicap purposes.
 The system and those maximum scores are called "Equitable Stroke Control," often abbreviated to ESC.
 ESC Score Limits: The Equitable Stroke Control Chart Here is the chart that shows Equitable Stroke Control scoring limits, which are based on one's course handicap: Course Handicap Maximum Score 0-9 Double Bogey 10-19 7 20-29 8 30-39 9 40 or more 10 To determine the Equitable Stroke Control limits for your round, you must first know your course handicap.
 Once you've determined your course handicap, you can check this chart to determine the ESC per-hole maximums.
 Reading the chart is simple: If your course handicap is, for example, 23, then the highest hole score you can turn in for handicap purposes is eight.
 If your course handicap is five, then the highest hole score you can turn in for handicap purposes is a double bogey.
 (This chart should also be posted or otherwise made available at golf courses that use the USGA Handicap System.)
 What if you don't yet have a handicap index, which means that you can't figure a course handicap?
 In that case, use the USGA maximum handicaps—36.4 for men, 40.4 for women—to determine course handicap.
 Once you've established your own index, switch to using that to determine course handicap.
 The Purpose of Equitable Stroke Control Equitable Stroke Control (ESC) is a feature of the USGA Handicap System designed to minimize the effects of "disaster holes" on a golfer's handicap index.
 You know: That one hole per round where you knock three balls in the water and then five-putt.
 The ESC score limits smooth out the potential effects of such a disaster hole on one's handicap index.
 For example, on that one disaster hole, you might have used 14 strokes to get the ball in the hole.
 But based on your course handicap, ESC might require you to post only a "7" on the scorecard you submit to the handicap committee.
 Including that 14 on your handicap score might throw your handicap index out of whack.
 And remember, the handicap index is not meant to reflect your average score, it's meant to reflect your best potential.
 You Still Have to Count All Your Strokes Keep in mind that Equitable Stroke Control is a function of the USGA Handicap System; it is used by golfers who carry USGA handicaps who are playing rounds that will be turned in to a handicap committee.
 If you do not carry a USGA handicap or are playing a round that you won't turn in for handicap purposes, ESC scoring limits don't apply.
 Also note that even when ESC limits are in use, golfers must still count all their strokes.
 If you score 89, you don't get to claim to your buddies that you shot 79 because of ESC limits.
 Your score is the number of strokes you used.
 But the score you submit to a handicap committee is the total that results after you apply Equitable Stroke Control.
 (Within in the USGA Handicap System, the golfer's score that results after applying Equtable Stroke Control limits is known as the adjusted gross score).
-Watch Now: How to Calculate Your Golf Handicap 'Adjusted Gross Score' (and Who Needs to Care About It) What Is the Highest Handicap a Golfer Can Have?
+Featured Video 'Adjusted Gross Score' (and Who Needs to Care About It) What Is the Highest Handicap a Golfer Can Have?
 Course Handicap: What Is It and How Is It Used?
 How Is Golf Handicap Index Calculated?
 Here's the Formula How Golf Handicaps Work: Overview of Their Role and Function What You Need to Know About Golf's World Handicap System A Net Score in Golf and How to Calculate It What Do the Numbers on the ‘Handicap’ Row of the Scorecard Represent?
 Golf Calculators to Estimate Your Handicap Do You Have to Join a Club to Get a USGA Handicap Index?
 How the System 36 Handicap Formula Works in Golf What Is a Scratch Golfer?
 Explaining 'Gross Score' In Golf What Is a Bogey Golfer?
 If You Want a Golf Handicap, You Need a Certain Number of Scores What Are Winter (Preferred Lies) Rules?